 Rocklin Wrongful Death Lawyer

-- Costs associated with burying your loved one
+- Costs related to burying your loved one.

 As mentioned, deciding to file a wrongful death claim does not mean that you will wind up in court having to testify in front of a jury.
 The vast majority of civil cases involving wrongful death are ultimately resolved through out-of-court settlement negotiations.
 But that does not mean you shouldn’t be prepared for a potential trial.
 There are no guarantees in the field of wrongful death law so you should be prepared, mentally, for the prospect of taking your case to trial.